PHHargrove/gasnet/docs/memory_kinds.md

 toolkit using either `--with-cuda-home=...` or `CUDA_HOME`, since the others all have sensible defaults once the installation prefix is known.

+Clients can use the preprocessor identifier`GASNET_HAVE_MK_CLASS_CUDA_UVA` (defined to `1` or undefined) to determine if support for the CUDA_UVA memory kind was detected at configure time.

+The preprocessor identifier `GASNET_HAVE_MK_CLASS_MULTIPLE` is more general, providing the client with an indication if configure detected support for *any* memory kinds other than host memory.

 # Supported Configurations

 All current memory kinds implementation work is limited to devices with the